verus-lang/verus/Status:-currently-supported-Rust-features.md

 - closure types: low priority for exec/proof; for specs, you can use the Map type, which can be initialized with a closure
 - pointer types:
     - shared references: supported
-    - mutable references: partially supported, work-in-progress, high priority
+    - mutable references: partially supported, high priority
     - raw pointers: unsupported
 - function pointer types: unsupported
 - trait object types: low priority